hlt-bme-hu/max_coverage/README.md

     The rest of the output are the optimal solutions.
 Each line is a list of k indices.
     The indices determine which sets to choose.

+If you interrupt the calculation (CTRL+C) then the so-far-best solution(s) are printed, which is not the guaranteed maximum.
+But later you can continue the search (see parallelization).

 ## algorithm
 Simply looks all the *n*-choose-*k* possibilities, where _k_ is the number of sets to choose and _n_ is the number of the sets to choose from (lines of input).